chrisdail/talk-product-with-docker/slides.md

 ---

 template: heading
-## Microservices
+## Microservices Architecture

 ---

 template: heading
-## Typically Seen in Software as a Service
+## "Modern" architecture for Software as a Service

-Common architecture for "Cloud Services"

 ---

 template: heading
-![Y U NO](images/docker-allthings.jpg)
 ## What About Enterprise Products

 How to use microservices and docker for packaged products?

+---

+template: heading
+![Y U NO](images/docker-allthings.jpg)

 ---